-After his recent announcement that he was retiring, I couldn't help but think that Jamie Carragher's career, all of which has been spent playing for Liverpool, has been slightly wasted.
+After Jamie Carragher announced he was retiring, I couldn't help but think that his career, all of which was spent playing for Liverpool, had been slightly wasted.
 He has never won a Premier League title, leaving success to only cup competitions, with the highlight being the 2005 Champions League.
 If he'd had the ambition, he could have, one thinks, pushed to be signed for a more successful club, which would have lined his awards cabinet with a few more trophies.

 I am not too sure if this one is due to loyalty or just a lack of bids.
 However, since Brede Hangeland joined Fulham in 2008, he has impressed so much with his defensive abilities that only half a season in, he was being linked with teams such as Arsenal and Manchester United.
 He could have made a move that would have seen his career sky-rocket and could have won some trophies to go with his defensive talents.
 Of course, Arsenal has not won anything; however, if they had someone to fix their defensive frailties, they probably would have challenged for more trophies, or even won the League Cup they lost to eventually relegated Birmingham, at the very least.